FreshRSS/FreshRSS/README.md

 # Backup
 * You need to keep `./data/config.php`, and `./data/*_user.php` files
 * You can export your feed list in OPML format from FreshRSS
+	* either from the Web interface, or from the [Command-Line Interface](./cli/README.md)
 * To save articles, you can use [phpMyAdmin](http://www.phpmyadmin.net) or MySQL tools:

 ```bash